Skechers GoRun Ride 5 Review Facts

 • Light-weight construction

-• M-Strike technology for better heel to toe transitions
+• M-Strike technology for a better heel to toe transitions

 • Go Impulse sensors